We’re sharing our top 5 presentation tips to help you deliver a great live stream.

 Sara: And we’re live.
 Hello.
 Hello, and welcome to the live stream.
 Whether you are joining live with us now, or if you’re catching us on the replay, we’re really glad to have you here.
 I’m Sara Nguyen, and Paul here, my friend, Paul, and we are talking about an exciting topic today.

-So I thought it was only fitting to bring him on board today, so that all about, you know, top five tips to help you present like a pro particularly on a live stream.
-So thanks so much for joining us today, Paul.
+I thought it was only fitting to bring him on board today, so that all about, you know, top five tips to help you present like a pro particularly on a live stream.
+Thanks so much for joining us today, Paul.
 Really glad to have you here.

 Sara: Let’s get right into it, you know, because it’s all about giving people amazing content.
-So let’s get right into the five tips.
+Let’s get right into the five tips.
 And whether you are watching live with us now and on the chat, please feel free to drop questions that you may have.

 Or if you’re watching the replay, any questions that you have, and we will answer them either at the end of the live stream or out in the comments.
-So, you know, engage.
 Engage, ask questions, and we’ll be happy to answer them.
-So tip number one, first tip to presenting more like a pro.
+Tip number one, first tip to presenting more like a pro.
 What’s your tip?

 Paul: Oh, wow.
-So first thing that you need to know is your content.
+First thing that you need to know is your content.
 And so I’ll tell you a story.
-So, uh, I was, I was working with a company and had to present, and then I think I was presenting to about 250 people.
+I was working with a company and had to present, and then I think I was presenting to about 250 people.
 Okay.
 This was up in Sweden and it was, it was great fun.

 But looking at the screen, the screen was massive.
 Sorry.
 It was, uh, it was 11 metres wide, which is about 36 feet and four metres high beautiful, beautiful, crisp screen.
 The first present that gets up, he does his thing.
 The second presenter gets up, she does her thing and it’s my turn to present.

 Could you put them up please?
 And he said, yeah, that’s fine.
-So I’ve got my slides up.
-Whilst he was doing that.
-I just got started anyway.
-So, you know, good morning, good afternoon.
+I’ve got my slides up whilst he was doing that I just got started anyway so, you know, good morning, good afternoon.
 My name’s Paul Milford, the company I worked for… yada yada yada got into it.

 And then probably about, maybe about five minutes in three to five minutes in literally the screen behind me went black.
 And I could, I could see it out of the corner of my peripheral vision, that my slides weren’t being projected.
 Bear in mind, I’m onstage.

 Okay.
 I’m, I’m up high, there’s 250 people out in the audience.
 And I can only see maybe the first couple of rows.
 Couldn’t see anyone at the back.
 And the slides go black.
 What do you do?
-So, and I’ve, I’ve, I’ve seen this so many times before.
+I’ve seen this so many times before.
 It’s a presenter’s nightmare.

 They, they, they, they look behind them.
 They can’t see the slides and they just stop.
 And they’re almost like kind of rabbit in headlights.
 They stop.
 Hang on my slides are not here, like why aren’t my slides— and they start to panic.
 But because I knew, because I knew my content, I knew what I was talking about and I just kept going.

 I almost said, Oh, okay.
-So the slides not there.
-So, so let me, let me just continue.
+The slides not there.
+Let me, let me just continue.
 Let me paint you a picture.
 Out of the corner of my left eye.
 I could see the IT guy frantically trying to figure some stuff out.
 He was unplugging things, plugging things back in, turning things on and off.
 And eventually my slides came back up and when they did I got to a point saying, Oh, right.
 Okay.
-So what I was talking about was, was, was this bit, so quickly recapped.
+What I was talking about was, was, was this bit, so quickly recapped.

 And then about three minutes after that, everything went black again.
 And I’m like, hang on a minute.
 What’s going on?
 Why, why?
-So again, the IT guy was turning stuff on pulling, pulling stuff in and out.
+Again, the IT guy was turning stuff on pulling, pulling stuff in and out.
 Got my slides back up.